oceanprotocol-archive/brizo/README.md

     provider.address =
     provider.account =
     ```
 - resources: In this section we are showing the url in wich the provider is going to be deployed.
+We are assuming that the algorithm and the data are in the same folder for this first approach.

     ```yaml
     [resources]